openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/tiling.rst

 Enable Tiling via OTX Training CLI
 ==================================

 Currently, tiling is supported for both detection and instance segmentation models.
-Please refer to the detection tutorials and instance segmentation for more details.
+Please refer to :doc:`../algorithms/object_detection/object_detection` and :doc:`../algorithms/segmentation/instance_segmentation` for more details.

-To enable tiling in OTX training, set `tiling_parameters.enable_tiling`` parameter to 1.
+To enable tiling in OTX training, set `tiling_parameters.enable_tiling` parameter to 1.
 Here's an example of enabling tiling for the SSD model template:

 .. code-block::